Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

 Why do Ships Float?

 Ships weigh thousands of tons, so how come they can float?
-If I drop a stone or a coin into water it will sink straight to the bottom.
+If a stone or a coin is dropped into water it will sink straight to the bottom.

 The reason ships float is because they displace lots of water.
 Think of all the space inside a ship.
 When a ship is launched into water, it pushes all the water out of the way and the massive upthrust balances the downwards weight of the ship, allowing it to float.